bkamapantula/bkamapantula.github.io/_posts/2020-02-10-images-to-video.md

 # Images to Video

 *BehanBox* is covering women-led resistance through interviews, digital artifacts.
-I created a map of protests across India two weeks ago.
+I created a map of protests across India two weeks ago for an [article](https://www.behanbox.com/women-led-protest-map-against-citizenship-laws-in-india/).

 Post that we wanted to explore how the events unfolded from mid-December until now.
 The result is below series of maps: